-ITAD 430 ENTERPRISE SYSTEM ARCHITECTURE AND INTEGRATION Prerequisites: ITAD 400, ITAD 410 several alternatives for system architectures and investigates their effect on system scalability, fault tolerance and performance.
+ITAD 430 ENTERPRISE SYSTEM ARCHITECTURE AND INTEGRATION Prerequisites: ITAD 400, ITAD 411

+The course offers a solid foundation in concepts surrounding distributed architectures, including logical and physical architectures, business objects and distributed objects.
+The course explores several alternatives for system architectures and investigates their effect on system scalability, fault tolerance and performance.
 A large proportion of the course is dedicated to the construction of XML Web Services as a technology for solving problems of integrating applications across the enterprise and between disparate companies over the Internet.